harin-ramesh/808-Simulator/README.md

-# sim86 - 8086 Emulator
+# sim86 - 8086 Simulator

-This is a simple emulator for the Intel 8086 processor written in Rust.
+This is a simple simmulator for the Intel 8086 processor written in Rust.

 ## Building

-To build the emulator, you will need to have Rust and Cargo installed.
+To build the simulator, you will need to have Rust and Cargo installed.
 You can then build the project by running:

 ```bash
 cargo build